pyhys/minimalmodbus/docs/serialcommunication.rst

 **Controlling a separate GPIO pin from userspace software on embedded Linux machines**
     This will give large time delays, but might be acceptable for low speeds.
-    It will probaby take 1-3 ms turn off the transciver.
+    It will probaby take 1-3 ms to turn off the transciver.
 For this to fit in the 3.5 character time before the slave starts transmitting, max speed can be 9600 bps.

 **Controlling the RTS pin in the RS232 interface (from userspace), and connecting it to the TXENABLE pin of the transceiver**